mg86837242/high-street-gym-v4-client/README.md

 - Displaying users' blog with functionality to upload and read messages
 - Utilization of at least two (2) XML documents to be used to send data to the database, in this case, for adding a new activity and adding a new member

-The technology to be used for implementing this project is left to the discretion of the programmer/developer.
+The technologies to be used for implementing this project is left to the discretion of the programmer/developer.
 The extensive list of packages used in the backend and the frontend can be found in their respective `package.json` file.
-Essential technology used for this project is listed below:
+Essential technologies used for this project are listed below:

 - Git – for version controlling (also used during deployment)
 - Prettier & Eslint – for code formatting and quality